biomedicalinformaticsgroup/cadmus/README.md

 You need to have Java 7+.

+To git clone the project to the directory you want to save your result.

 An API key from NCBI (you can find more information [here](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/)).

 An API key from Crossref (you can find more information [here](https://apps.crossref.org/clickthrough/researchers/#/) you will need to agree the folowing two licenses: